mom-ocean/MOM5/doc/web/user_guide.md

 ### Description of the data sets

-here are many datasets provided with the various MOM test cases.
+There are many datasets provided with the various MOM test cases.
 All datasets released with MOM are in NetCDF format, since this format is widely used in the community.
 A number of useful tools are available  here  that allow the user to perform some necessary operations (editting attributes, merging, etc.) on a NetCDF file.

-## Setting up an experiment with MOM4
+## Setting up an experiment with MOM

 MOM is distributed with code used to generate model grids, initial conditions, and boundary conditions.
 Each step must be performed prior to running the ocean model.
 The steps used during this experimental setup stage are generally termed "preprocessing", and the code used for these purposes is under the /preprocessing directory in the MOM distribution.
 The purpose of this section of the User Guide is to outline this code and its usage.
 Further details of usage and algorithms can be found in the internal documentation within the various preprocessing code modules.